darrylbartlett/configure-ad/README.md

 <h2>Create Organizational Units and An Admin User Account</h2>

 <p>Open Server Manager.</p>
-<p>At the top right-hand corner, select the Tools menu and click Active Directory Users and Computers (this can also be found through the Start Menu).</p>
+<p>At the top right-hand corner, select the Tools menu and click 'Active Directory Users and Computers' (this can also be found through the Start Menu).</p>
 <p>
 <img src="https://github.com/darrylbartlett/configure-ad/assets/159499839/41f6f968-3e77-446d-9e4c-62d5b5a9940a"/>
 </p>